-BAU = business as usual; GWh = gigawatt-hours; MMBtu = millions of British thermal units.
+BAU = business as usual; CHP = combined heat and power; GWh = gigawatt-hour; MMBtu = millions of British thermal units.

 This analysis focuses on the incremental GHG benefits associated with the utilization of additional biomass to offset the consumption of fossil fuels.
 The analysis assumes biomass will be used to replace electricity.